mohaEs/RETFound_MAE/README.md

     --input_size 224
 ```

+for using multiple gpus: e.g. 2: --world_size 2

-if having only one GPU so no distribution:
+if having only one GPU on machine (so no distribution):

 # Original RETFound ReadME: ---